-A recent opinion survey (April 26-30) showed the NDP outpolling the Tories 33%-30%, yet it was reported widely as a tie.
+A recent opinion survey (April 26-30) showed the Federal NDP outpolling the Conservatives 33%-30%, yet it was reported widely as a tie.

-Doug Anderson, Harris Decima VP for Public Affairs, said in a telephone interview that he saw no significance in not headlining their news release as “NDP leads by 3”.
+Doug Anderson, Harris-Decima’s Vice-President for Public Affairs, said in a telephone interview that he saw no significance in not headlining their news release as “NDP leads by 3.”

 “You could report it like that and the data would support you,” he said.

-The pretext for this spin was that the margin of error was 3.1%, so the NDP could have been anywhere from 30 to 36 per cent support, and the Tories could have 27 to 33 per cent.
+The pretext for this spin was that the margin of error was 3.1%, so the NDP could have had anywhere from 30 to 36 per cent support, and the Tories could have had 27 to 33 per cent.

 It seems more important to get the results “right” rather than to be consistent in how you report them.

 “We never report the undecided,“ Anderson said.
-When pressed, he said it was 17% (more persons than chose the Liberals).
+When pressed, he said it was 17% (a higher number than chose the Liberals).

-Pollsters and the media were embarassed after the Alberta provincial election.
-The “experts” ignored and barely mentioned the large undecided response in opinion polls and predicted a Wild Rose majority victory.
-The result -- 61 Conservatives seats and 17 for the Wild Rose.
+Pollsters and the media were embarrassed after the recent Alberta provincial election.
+The “experts” ignored and barely mentioned the large undecided response in opinion polls and predicted a Wildrose majority victory.